JimboSchneider/task-tracker/README.md

 # Getting Started with Create React App

+## Note
+This will be slowly converting into a task-tracking style app.
+And I am sharing this repo for my learning, and anyone else that would either like to follow along or fork for their own repo creation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And also utilzes [Tailwind CSS](https://tailwindcss.com/) a utility-first CSS framework.
+[TypeScript](https://www.typescriptlang.org/) is also being utilzed for Type safety,and many other benefits.

 ## Available Scripts